Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/android-logcat.md

 - Compatible with Unity 2019.1 or above.
 - Requires Unity's Android support module.
 - Active platform in Unity has to be set to Android.
+- Scripting Runtime Version (in Player Settings) has to be set to .NET 4.x.

 **Supported features**
 - Device connnection